raphdelvillar/Moscord/README.md

 # HOW TO RUN

-Execute in terminal the command "make run"
+Execute in terminal the command "make run".
+Only runs in Mac and Ubuntu for now.